 Newly hired employees begin accruing vacation immediately, but generally no vacation may be taken in the first 3 months of employment.
 This general approach is to support a successful orientation and review (probationary) period.
 For purposes of calculation, a person who begins work before the 16th of the month is entitled to a full pay period of credit toward vacation accrual.
 A person who begins work on or after the 16th of the month does not accrue vacation time for that pay period.

 Employees accrue their annual vacation time allotment on a pay period basis over the entire fiscal year.
 Because RISD enables employees to borrow vacation time up to their annual allotment, vacation time taken in excess of time accrued will appear as a negative balance.
 The negative balance is reduced as time accrues each pay period.
-Employees can see their projected balances thought the Time Off Worklet in Workday.
+Employees can see their projected balances through the Time Off worklet in Workday.

 No vacation time accrues during a pay period in which the employee does not receive pay unless the employee is on an approved FMLA or RIPFMLA and/or paid leave.
 This includes unpaid leaves of absence and pay periods in which the employee is not scheduled to work and is not receiving other forms of pay such as sick leave or personal time, etc.

 Any balance, less than or equal to eight (8) times the daily value based on the employee’s scheduled weekly hours, of unused accrued vacation time will automatically carry over into the new fiscal year.
 The maximum amount of carry over vacation in any given fiscal year is one week’s scheduled (weekly) hours.
 For example, if an employee’s regularly scheduled workweek is 35 hours, then 35 hours is the maximum carry over for that employee.